 Thanksgiving Day is a day for people in the US to give thanks for what they have.
-It’s celebrated on the fourth Thursday in November, the 28th in 2019.
+It’s celebrated on the fourth Thursday in November.
 There is also Canadian Thanksgiving, in October.
 Families and friends usually gather for a meal which is known as Thanksgiving dinner.
 In some cities and towns, there are parades during Thanksgiving weekend.
 You can use email to thank your clients or subscribers.
 Thanksgiving is a major event in the US.
 We have a more in-depth article about the best Thanksgiving email design practices.

 Products: Food and culinary (turkey, mash potato, gravy) clothing

 - Happy Thanksgiving!
 XX% Off ON EVERYTHING + Free Shipping!

 - Happy Thanksgiving!
 Treat yourself!